What do companies owe rejected early career candidates?

 • 67% say that work experience helps them understand which skills they need for the future.

-• 47,000 new Springpod users explored engineering programmes in the last year, logging 39,000 hours of experience in automotive alone.
+• 47,000 new Springpod users explored enrolled in engineering programmes in the last year, logging 39,000 hours of experience in automotive alone.

 • 34,000 engaged with energy and utilities employers, totalling 135,000 learning hours.

-When so many early career candidates are still in an exploratory stage, these experiences don’t just soften the blow of rejection — they help turn it into something constructive and empowering.
+When so many early career candidates are still in an exploratory stage, they’re looking to build their portfolio’s with credible experiences.
+This doesn’t just soften the blow of rejection - it helps to turn it into something constructive and empowering.

-Maybe it’s access to meaningful, skills-based learning experiences that help them build their employability and stay motivated.
+It's access to meaningful, skills-based learning experiences that help them build their employability, give them skills to talk about in the job market and build confidence and motivation.

 Can employers really afford to reject and disregard 99% of their talent pool?